francosbenitez/francosbenitez.com/contents/projects/flask-crud-application.md

 live_url: "https://my-first-crud.herokuapp.com/"
 ---

+### What It Is
 This is my first CRUD (for those that don't know, "CRUD" stands for "Create, Read, Update, and Delete" records).

+### What I Used
 I have made it using Python and its Flask microframework.

+### What It Does
+It allows to create, read, update, and delete records.

+### What I Learnt
+I learnt how to use MySQL with Python, and how to integrate both of them in an application.

 In the near future, I have thought about building a more complex CRUD using the MERN stack.